 Managing Knowledge Workers

-We've come a long way since management expert Peter Drucker first created the term 'knowledge worker' in the late 1950s.
+We've come a long way since management expert Peter Drucker first created the term "knowledge worker" in the late 1950s.
 At that time, we were just starting to see a change from manual labor to jobs that need high levels of expertise, education, and experience.
-Now, anywhere from 25% to 50% of jobs require people to create, use, and share knowledge.

 So, how can you manage knowledge workers productively?
 Before we answer that question, let's define what a knowledge worker is.